dkvz/majorsetbe/README.md

 - [x] Add a permalink icon ton post-card.php (next to the title) so that people can link a specific post even without the "read more" link
 - [x] Test the heading sizes in articles for mobile - Might be too big - Heading too big on search page for mobile
 - [x] Style content-search like post-card - Leave the excerpt - Remove thumbnail for events only
-- [ ] How I structured posts with thumbnails in content.php should be applied to other relevant php files
+- [x] How I structured posts with thumbnails in content.php should be applied to other relevant php files
 - [x] Style the comments themselves and also try comment threads to see how these look and don't forget the inline response form
-- [ ] Remember to explain to authors they really need to put a "Read more" ruler in any long post.
+- [ ] Remember to explain to authors they really need to put a "Read more" ruler in any long post
 - [ ] Links inside of blockquote should have another color
 - [x] Test if the blog page also shows unpublished articles, it might do because of the custom query
 - [ ] "Lettrines" aint lookin good